doddle/lander/README.md

 The backend listens on `:8000` and will read assets from a relative path of: `./frontend/dist`

 > NOTE: before launching the backend, either `mkdir ./frontend/dist` or run `cd frontend ; npm run build`
->       needless to say if you make an empty directory, don't expect lander render.
+>       needless to say if you make an empty directory, don't expect lander to render a pretty website (but its APIs should still work.)
 >

 The golang app supports a few flags..: